Underwood Center for Global Education

 2019 Sarah Coakley, Cambridge University

 The New Brunswick Theological Seminary International Summer School of Theology

 The center also hosts the biannual NBTS International Summer School of Theology.
 This international summer educational opportunity is offered in collaboration with the International Reformed Theological Institute, the Protestant Theological University, and VU University Amsterdam.
-The Institute explores international relevant theological topics from Dutch, American, and Hungarian scholarly perspectives.
+The Institute explores international relevant theological topics from Dutch, American, Hungarian, Romanian, Moluccan, and other scholarly perspectives.
 This program is set in the international city of Amsterdam, the school provides a unique opportunity for students to engage in conversation with leading Dutch thinkers, as well as students and scholars from other countries.

 The Oman Immersion

 New Brunswick Theological Seminary, in cooperation with the Al Amana Center offers an eight-to-ten day experience usually beginning in late December and concluding early January.
 The trip includes dialogue with Muslim students, an introduction to Islamic theological studies, as well travel in and around Muscat.
 Oman is considered by many to be one of the most stable of all Middle Eastern countries, practicing a very irenic form of Islam that encourages dialogue and understanding.
 Previous participants have characterized this experience as life-changing.
 Click here to read about the January 2023 trip.